 Though the Bible is full of God's will, we face decisions, big and small, nearly constantly that are not spelled out in Scripture.
-Should we buy the house?
-Downsize?
-Where should we go for vacation?
-How much should we volunteer?
-Should I date a coworker?
-How much screen time should we allow the kids?
+Where should we live?
+Where should we work?
+Should we marry?
+If so, whom?
+How much should we volunteer and where?
+How can I best show Christ's love to my friends?
+What is the correct parenting decision in a certain circumstance?
+How do I best steward the time and financial resources God has given me?
 How do we know what will please God today?

 In 2 Corinthians 10:5, we are told to "… destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ."
 How do we do this when we aren't sure where the thoughts come from?